Dyer student Nora Medlock serves as U.S. Senate Page under Sen. Boozman

 John Boozman, Chairman of the Senate Committee on Agriculture, Nutrition, and Forestry

-Chairman Boozman calls for increased domestic demand for American farm products at Senate hearing
+Chairman Boozman calls for continued support for farmers and rural communities in Senate hearing

 Trending